TexasInstruments/open-pru/docs/getting_started.md

 ## Next steps

-After the OPEN PRU repository has been set up, refer back to the [README](./../README.md) for build steps.
+After the OpenPRU repository has been set up, refer back to the [README](./../README.md) for build steps.